 Free Shuttle Buses and Museum Routes

 Every year, five or more museum routes are set up for the public's convenience.
 Free shuttle service is available for each route, with buses leaving the same central terminal location every 10 to 25 minutes, depending on the route and depending on the year (time delays fluctuate from year to year).

-The shuttle bus central departure location is near Place-des-Arts Metro's Jeanne-Mance exit, on the edge of Quartier des Spectacles' Promenade des artistes at the corner of Jeanne-Mance and de Maisonneuve (map).
+The free shuttle bus central departure location is near Place-des-Arts Metro's Jeanne-Mance exit, on the edge of Quartier des Spectacles' Promenade des Artistes at the corner of Jeanne-Mance and de Maisonneuve.
 The public can also use the STM network and BIXI with regular prices in effect.

 Pick Two Circuits Max, But Not More